-This agreement describes the agreed upon policy exception and/or level of security provided by the Office of the CIO for the application known as:

-To the limits dictated by the State of Nebraska and Federal laws, agency data and system owners are responsible for determining how critical and sensitive information is for their applications to insure integrity, availability, and confidentiality.

-Security Classification Levels

-The NITC Data Security Standard recognizes four basic levels of security classifications that are associated with varying degrees of known risks.
-(See NITC Security Officer Handbook for more details).
-They can be summarized as follows:

-HIGHLY RESTRICTED is for the most sensitive information intended strictly for use within your organization and controlled by special rules to specific personnel.
-It is highly critical and demands the highest possible security.

-CONFIDENTIAL is for less sensitive information intended for use within your organization, yet still requires a high level of security.
-It may be regulated for privacy considerations. (e.g. HIPAA)

-INTERNAL USE ONLY is for non-sensitive information intended for use within your organization.
-The security is controlled, but not highly protected.

-UNCLASSIFIED/ PUBLIC is for information that requires minimal security and can be handled in the public domain.

-Agency Justification
+CIO for the application known as y exception and/or level of security provided by the Office of the • and Federal laws, agency data and system owners are responsible nation is for their applications to insure integrity, availability, and Securit y Classification Levels our basic levels of security classifications that are associated with urity Officer Handbook for more details).
+They can be summarized ed by special ru ost sensitive information intended strictly for use within your ules to specific personnel.
+It is highly critical and demands the information intended for use within your organization, yet still be regulated for privacy considerations. (e.g. HIPAA) n-sensitive information intended for use within controlled, but not highly protected.
+UNCLASSIFIED/ I be handled in the pu information that requires minimal security and can Ag gency Justification he undersigned agency represe oplication and data named abound includes the following criter ve with a secu

-Office of the CIO Justification

-The Office of the CIO recommends no policy exceptions with the following justification:
+Office of of the CIO Justification he Office of the CIO recomme nds no policy exceptions with the following justification: